marqdouj/dotnet.web.components/README.md

 ## NOTES
-A new [DotNet.Web.JsInterop.Modules](https://www.nuget.org/packages/Marqdouj.DotNet.Web.JsInterop.Modules/) library has been created that replaces the `GeolocationService` and `ResizeObserverService`.
+A new [DotNet.Web.JsInterop.Modules](https://www.nuget.org/packages/Marqdouj.DotNet.Web.JsInterop.Modules/) library has been created that replaces the `GeolocationService`, `JSLoggerService` and `ResizeObserverService`.

 ## Summary
 C#  Components, classes, and extensions I find useful in my .NET web-based projects.